Chapter 16 Solutions to Exercises

 pivot_wider: reorganized (type, length) into (SHARROW, SIGNED ROUTE, BIKE LANE, CONTRAFLOW, SHARED BUS BIKE, …) [was 162x3, now 132x8]

-.
+Look at the column names of wide.
 What are they? (they also have spaces)

 [1] "name" "SHARROW" "SIGNED ROUTE" "BIKE LANE"